 For years, I did not know how to answer the “style question”, as I could not label it.
 In class, we do kicking, punching, throws, wrestling and submissions.
 When I was kicking, was I doing taekwondo, karate, kung fu, etc?
 I did not know, as I was just kicking correctly for the needs of the situation.
-Styles did not matter, as it was all simply self defence.
-Therefore, when people asked the question, I simply said that we teach the best parts of all of the traditional martial arts systems.
+Styles did not matter, as it was all simply self defence and / or competition.
+Therefore, when people asked the question about what style we teach, I simply said that we teach the best parts of all of the traditional martial arts systems.

 But, does my knowing great self defence moves really add value to my family, friends and society?
 Possibly, especially if we were attacked.
 However, after many, many years of doing martial arts, I now know that martial arts is more than just self defence and getting fit (albeit, I concede, this part is still heaps of fun).
 Martial arts is a way of life.
 It is not an easy way of life.
 It teaches us lots of life lessons, such as excellence, leadership, focus, self awareness, courage, stepping outside your comfort zone, discipline, surrendering to your ego, and being patient with others.
 These are not natural attributes for people and they must be worked on over time.

-Andy Sensei has labelled our style Ju Jitsu.
-He has not named it this way to say that Ju Jitsu is superior to other traditional martial arts.
-Quite the contrary, as all traditional martial arts are good.
-Rather, Andy Sensei named it this way because Ju Jitsu is a giving art, a forgiving art, an art that teaches you to yield, an art that teaches you to go with the flow (and also flow with the go).
+Technically, we call our style Ju Jitsu.
+We do not name it this way to say that Ju Jitsu is superior to other traditional martial arts.
+Quite the contrary, we believe all traditional martial arts are good.
+Rather, we named it this way because Ju Jitsu is about giving and forgiving, and we believe that is a great lesson to impart on our students.
+Ju Jitsu teaches you to yield, while also teaching you to “go with the flow”.
 Captain Jack Sparrow in the Pirates of the Caribbean once said: